-I’ve had a few questions about the safety and security of their investments during the coronavirus crisis ad thought it would be worthwhile giving you all some general advice about the best way to make sure you keep your money safe from some of the scams that are around at the minute.
+I’ve had a few questions from readers about the safety and security of their investments during the coronavirus crisis and thought it would be worthwhile giving you all some general advice about the best way to make sure you keep your money safe from some of the scams that are around at the minute.

 Peter Glancy, Head of Pension Policy at Scottish Widows, reckons that we are already seeing

 organised criminals exploiting the coronavirus crisis to get their hands on people’s hard earned cash with a series of new scams including pension related frauds which appear to be legitimate.
 “The Chartered Trading Standards Institute (CTSI) last week urged the public to be aware of emails claiming to be from the government, offering a tax rebate to help people through this difficult time.
 People are asked to fill in their details, including their bank card details, so that scammers can withdraw money from their target’s account.
 And we know that an already popular tactic for scammers is cold calling or texting pretending to be from banks or pension providers, claiming that their money is at risk and urging them to move their money to a ‘safe account’.”

 Here are a few simple steps you can take to help keep your money safe.